Chris0Jeky/N-person-prisoners-dilemma-simulation/README.md

 # N-Person Prisoner's Dilemma Learning (NPDL)

-A framework for simulating and analyzing agent behavior in N-Person Prisoner's Dilemma scenarios.
+A comprehensive framework for simulating, analyzing, and visualizing agent behavior in N-Person Prisoner's Dilemma scenarios.

 ## Overview

-This package provides tools for studying cooperation and defection in multi-agent systems using the prisoner's dilemma game.
-It includes:
+The NPDL package provides tools for studying cooperation and defection dynamics in multi-agent systems through the lens of the prisoner's dilemma game.
+It's designed for both research and educational purposes, allowing users to explore how different strategies interact in complex social networks.

+Key features:
-- Various agent strategies from classic game theory and reinforcement learning
+- 12+ agent strategies from classic game theory and reinforcement learning
-- Network structures for agent interactions
+- Multiple network structures for agent interactions
-- Analysis tools for understanding cooperative behavior
+- Detailed analysis tools for understanding cooperation patterns
-- Interactive gameplay mode
+- Interactive gameplay mode to compete against AI agents
-- Visualization dashboard
+- Visualization dashboard for exploring simulation results
+- Comprehensive test suite for code validation

 ## Requirements